BehaviorTree/BehaviorTree.CPP/docs/tutorial_G_legacy.md

         // thanks to paren_node, you can access easily the NodeParameters and the blackboard parent_node.getParam("goal", goal);

-        // you can write and read the blackboard if you like
-        //parent_node.blackboard() ....

         bool res = move_to.go( goal );
         // convert bool to NodeStatus
         return res ?
 NodeStatus::SUCCESS : NodeStatus::FAILURE;
     };

     BehaviorTreeFactory factory;
-    // Register the lambda with BehaviorTreeFactory::registerSimpleAction
     factory.registerSimpleAction("MoveTo", MoveToWrapperWithLambda);

     auto blackboard = Blackboard::create<BlackboardLocal>();